MicheleDiSabato/voronoi-functional-anomaly-detection/README.md

 # Exploratory data analysis:

 # Assumptions:
-We don't know the reason behind a point being an anomaly, hence we followed two trains of thought:
+We don't know what makes a point an anomaly, hence we followed two trains of thought:

 1. Anomalies are grouped together (e.g. anomalies are due to measurament errors).
-2. Anomaleis are isolated points (e.g. anomalies are due to  the presence of scar tissue).
+2. Anomalis are isolated points (e.g. anomalies are due to  the presence of scar tissue).

 Clearly, methods which are coherent with assumtpion 1 will not be well suited with assumtpion 2.
+For esample, an algoithm which is methodologically similar to k-NN will of course be coherent with assumption 2: if anomalies were grouped together, then it would be impossible to classify a signal as such, just by looking at its neighbors (which will be almost surely anomalies).

 # Voronoi tessellation:
 We used [Voronoi tessellation](https://en.wikipedia.org/wiki/Voronoi_diagram) as a way of taking into account spatial correlation among signals.